1Then Jesus was led up by the spirit into the desert to be tempted by the Devil.a

 5Then the Devil took him into the holy city and set him on the pinnacle of the temple

-6and says to him, “If you are the Son of God, throw yourself down, for it is written, He will give his angels a command concerning you, and, On their hands they will bear you up, lest you dash your foot against a stone.”c
+6and said to him, “If you are the Son of God, throw yourself down, for it is written, He will give his angels a command concerning you, and, On their hands they will bear you up, lest you dash your foot against a stone.”c

 7Jesus said to him, “Again it is written, Do not tempt Yahweh your God.”d